 Lucio Menegon is a musician, composer and sonic artist.
-His work encompasses avant garde improvisation, ambient soundscape, film soundtrack and experimental rock.
+His work encompasses instrumental rock, film soundtrack, ambient soundscape, twisted pop and avant garde improvisation.
 Born to Italian American parents and raised in the shadow of New York City, he has been playing professionally and on a DIY basis for over 25 years.
 His style is rooted in primitive Americana and punk, with extended technique and forays into minimalist textural spaces informing a fusion of traditional song structure and abstract modern soundscape.
-Masterful use of the guitar and electronics is augmented by lapsteel, various acoustic stringed instruments, electric bass, piano and drums.
+Masterful use of the guitar and electronics is augmented by various stringed instruments, electric bass, piano and drums.
 His process is decidedly analog – careful and chaotic manipulation of tone and timbre plays a dominant role in shaping this ever evolving sonic tapestry.

-Lucio is a member of the Immersion Composition Society, holds a degree in Economics, has a sharp eye for photography and loves a good story.
-He spends a fair amount of time in New York City, Joshua Tree CA and on the road.
+Lucio still enjoys to travel.
+He is currently more prone to an excellent curation and festival, though a good underground diy show is never far from possible.
+He is a member of the Immersion Composition Society, holds a degree in Economics, has a sharp eye for photography and loves a good story.
+He has spent fair amount of time in Joshua Tree CA, New York City and on the road.